www6v/www6vHomeAIGCSource/source/_posts/gptSurveyList.md

 ### Visual LLM
+- Multimodal Foundation Models: From Specialists to General-Purpose Assistants *** microsoft

+- Foundational Models Defining a New Era in Vision: A Survey and Outlook ***  大学

-- MM-LLMs: Recent Advances in MultiModal Large Language Models, 2024.02 ***
+- MM-LLMs: Recent Advances in MultiModal Large Language Models, 2024.02 *** 腾讯

 - Vision-Language Instruction Tuning: A Review and Analysis, 2023,11 [[paper]](https://arxiv.org/abs/2311.08172)[[project]](https://github.com/palchenli/VL-Instruction-Tuning) ***